js13kGames/triskai-deka-phobia-card-game/README.md

 * FIXED // Incorrect background - change to SVG image instead of gradient
 // SVG image was not necessary.
 It was a matter of incorrect body size
 * FIXED // Incorrect size on mobile - adjust width and height - currently only height is checked
-* No icons (death, shield) on mobile and mac - change to SVG shapes included in game
+* FIXED No icons (death, shield) on mobile and mac - change to SVG shapes included in game
 * FIXED // Action timer is not working in Safar web browser on Mac OS - find how to handle / change to regular JS animation or just get rid of the timer

 # Credits #